 Have you Been Charged with Bestiality or Necrophilia in Georgia?

 There are a variety of sex crimes including some that are not as common as others.
 One of those crimes is bestiality and necrophilia.
-The Law Office of Richard Lawson and his team of Georgia Attorneys have over 50 years in defending those accused.
+Lawson and Berry and their team of Georgia Sex Crime Attorneys have over 50 years in defending those accused.
 Let our experience work for you.
 Contact us today to begin preparing your best defense!

 Georgia Law on Bestiality